ionic-team/capacitor-plugins/push-notifications/README.md

 removeAllDeliveredNotifications() => Promise<void>
 ```

-Removes all the notifications from the notifications screen.
+Remove all the notifications from the notifications screen.

 **Since:** 1.0.0